 31. Day-Ahead Market

 The DAM consists of the following functions performed in sequence: the MPM, IFM, and RUC.
 Scheduling Coordinators may submit Bids for Energy, Ancillary Services and RUC Capacity for an applicable Trading Day.
 The CAISO shall issue Schedules for all Supply and Demand, including Participating Load, Reliability Demand Response Resources, and Proxy Demand Resources, pursuant to their Bids as provided in this Section 31.
-The CAISO may issue Schedules for Supply from Proxy Demand Resources only where the CAISO’s conditions of the net benefits test set forth in Section 30.6.3 necessary for the issuance of Schedules for Supply from the Proxy Demand Resources have been satisfied.

 34. Real-Time Market